and Probate Law Firm

 Estate Planning, Probate and Elder Law Attorney

 We work with clients in a broad range of practice areas, including wills, trusts, probate and elder law.
-The following paragraphs will provide you with valuable information on the topics relevant to our clients, as are commonly seen by an experienced Portland estate planning, probate and elder law lawyer.
-We are located in Lake Oswego and serve clients throughout the area.
+The following paragraphs will provide you with valuable information on the topics relevant to our clients, as are commonly seen by an experienced Folsom estate planning, probate and elder law lawyer.
+We are located in Folsom and serve clients throughout the area.

 Estate planning is the process of arranging and preparing for the management and distribution of a person’s assets (their “estate”) after their death or in the event of incapacity.
 The primary goals of estate planning are to ensure that a person’s wishes are carried out, to minimize estate taxes and legal fees, and to provide for the financial well-being and care of loved ones.
 Estate planning typically involves a combination of a will, trust, power of attorney and healthcare documents.
 Additionally, depending on the client, guardianships for children may be in order or business succession for business owners.